 Veterans, and sometimes active-duty military families, are often targets of mail fraud.
 Veteran fraud schemes range from:

-- Charging money for records the veteran could obtain free from the VA, Department of Veterans Affairs, or their service branch;
+- Charging money for records: A veteran is charged for records that they could obtain for free from the VA, Department of Veterans Affairs, or their service branch.

-- Exclusive deals for veterans with reduced costs on cars, home loans, home rentals, and more.
+- Exclusive deals for veterans: Veterans are offered reduced costs on cars, home loans, home rentals, and more.
 Sometimes the items are not discounted at all.
-Other times they are non-existent; or
+Other times they are non-existent.

 Mail Fraud Targeting the Unemployed

 Employment schemes give unemployed people false hope that they can earn good money, but at a cost.
-These take the form of placement agencies that charge up front fees and do nothing, "investment" opportunities that offer a valueless stock, pay to file a job application, or join a pyramid scheme.
+These take the form of placement agencies that charge upfront fees and do nothing, "investment" opportunities that offer valueless stock, paying to file a job application, or joining a pyramid scheme.

 Mail Fraud Targeting Small Businesses

 A small business owner may receive a letter that looks like it came from a government agency.
-These letters demand immediate payment for a seemingly official registration of their business or bill some fake business-related fee to hold on to a license.
-The victims often do not see the tiny type at the bottom of the page, disclaiming any company affiliation with the government.
+These letters demand immediate payment for a seemingly official registration of their business, or they bill some fake business-related fee to hold on to a license.
+The victims often do not see the small print at the bottom of the page, disclaiming any company affiliation with the government.